The Best Fishing Tackle to use in Scotland

 Alba will provide lightweight waterproof wading jackets, over trousers and, if wading, we supply waders, boots and auto inflate life vests.

 April – Oct:

 Lightweight trousers (convertible’s are best) a long-sleeved T-shirt, and a lightweight fleece.
 In April, Sept and Oct the weather can turn cool so bring an extra layer.
 A baseball hat and warm hat as back up and most important, polarised sunglasses.

 Alba will provide lightweight waterproof jacket, trousers and if wading we supply waders, wading jackets, wading boots and auto inflate life vests.

 Scottish weather is totally unpredictable.
-Because we are close to the sea, a large continent, the Arctic and the warm air from the gulf stream, there are many conflicting influences.This can, however, make for some dramatic scenery and skyscapes and at times the light is breathtaking.
+This is because we are close to the sea.
+In fact Scotland is influenced by both Arctic weather, and the warm air from the gulf stream.This contrast.
+Maes for unpredictable weather, and indeed some dramatic scenery and skyscapes.

 In the winter the temperature tends to hover around the 3 degrees c mark, with occasional frosts.
 Snow tends to only settle on the higher ground and in the mountains.
 We have an expression in Scotland, 4 seasons in one day and in the summer this can sometimes be the case.Its best to always have a few spare layers, and indeed an extra pair of socks!